pnp/pnpjs/docs/contributing/debugging.md

 Using the steps in this article you will be able to locally debug the library internals as well as new features you are working on.

+Before proceeding be sure you have reviewed how to [setup for local configuration](./local-debug-configuration.md) and debugging.

-## Debugging Library Features in Code using Node
+## Debugging Library Features

 The easiest way to debug the library when working on new features is using F5 in Visual Studio Code.
-This uses [launch.json](https://github.com/pnp/pnpjs/blob/master/.vscode/launch.json) to build and run the library using [./debug/launch/main.ts](https://github.com/pnp/pnpjs/blob/master/debug/launch/main.ts) as the program entry.
-You can add any number of files to this directory and they will be ignored by git, however the debug.ts file is not, so please ensure you don't commit any login information.
+This uses [launch.json](https://github.com/pnp/pnpjs/blob/master/.vscode/launch.json) to build and run the library using [./debug/launch/main.ts](https://github.com/pnp/pnpjs/blob/master/debug/launch/main.ts) as the entry point.

-## Basic SP Testing
+### Basic SP Testing

-Once you have completed the [one time setup](./local-debug-configuration.md) required for sp debugging you can start the base debugging case by hitting F5.
-Before you do place a break point in ./debug/launch/sp.ts and it should get hit as you execute the code.
+You can start the base debugging case by hitting F5.
+Before you do place a break point in ./debug/launch/sp.ts.
 You can also place a break point within any of the libraries or modules.
-Feel free to edit the sp.ts file to try things out, quickly test new features, etc - but please don't commit any changes as this is a shared file.
+Feel free to edit the sp.ts file to try things out, debug suspected issues, or test new features, etc - but please don't commit any changes as this is a shared file.
 See [the section on creating your own debug modules](#how-to-create-a-debug-module).

 All of the setup for the node client is handled within sp.ts using the [settings from the local configuration](./local-debug-configuration.md).

-## Basic Graph Testing
+### Basic Graph Testing

 Testing and debugging graph calls follows the same process as outlined for sp, however you need to update main.ts to import graph instead of sp.
 You can place break points anywhere within the library code and they should be hit.

 All of the setup for the node client is handled within graph.ts using the [settings from the local configuration](./local-debug-configuration.md).

 ## How to: Create a Debug Module

+If you are working on multiple features or want to save sample code for various tasks you can creat your own debugging modules and leave them in the debug/launch folder locally.
+The gitignore file is setup to ignore any files that aren't already in git.

 Using [./debug/launch/sp.ts](https://github.com/pnp/pnpjs/blob/master/debug/launch/sp.ts) as a reference create a file in the debug/launch folder, let's call it mydebug.ts and add this content: